 We now define a $\cL/\cB$ measurable function $g$ in such a way that $g\circ f$ is not $\cL/\cB$ measurable.
 Let $g$ be the characteristic function of the set $f(D)$. $g$ is measurable since $f(D)$ is.
 Furthermore, $\{1\}\in\cB$, but $(g\circ f)^{-1}(\{1\})=f^{-1}(f(D))=D\not\in\cL$, so $g\circ f$ is not $\cL/\cB$ measurable. \end{exa}

-The Example~\ref{exace} has shown that, if we are to provide sufficient conditions for $g\circ f$ to be $\cL/\cL$ measurable we will have to look further away than the regularity of $f$.
-In fact, if is clear from the example that the behavior of $f$, when it takes inverse images is determinant on the behavior of the composition, so we will try first to impose conditions on $f^{-1}$ in the case $f$ is invertible.
+Example~\ref{exace} has shown that, if we are to provide sufficient conditions for $g\circ f$ to be $\cL/\cL$ measurable, we will have to look further away than the regularity of $f$.
+In fact, it is clear from Example~\ref{exace} that the behavior of $f$ when it takes inverse images is determinant on the behavior of the composition, so we will try first to impose conditions on $f^{-1}$ in the case $f$ is invertible.